syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/suppress-error-message.md

 # Suppress the error dialog in Blazor PDF Viewer Component

-The Syncfusion®'s Blazor PDF Viewer component allows you to suppress or disable the error dialog box displayed in the PDF Viewer using the [**EnableErrorDialog**](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PdfViewer.PdfViewerBase.html#Syncfusion_Blazor_PdfViewer_PdfViewerBase_EnableErrorDialog) property.
+The Syncfusion&reg; Blazor PDF Viewer component allows you to suppress or disable the error dialog box displayed in the PDF Viewer using the [**EnableErrorDialog**](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PdfViewer.PdfViewerBase.html#Syncfusion_Blazor_PdfViewer_PdfViewerBase_EnableErrorDialog) property.
 The default value of the property is `true`.

 The following code example shows how to suppress the error dialog.